SCP-CN-Tech/Interwiki/README.md

   already, so you can just set it to that, unless you wish to upload the file to your wiki yourself.
 - **`PAGE`:** The fullname (a.k.a. page UNIX name) of the page that `styleFrame.html` has been uploaded to.
-This SCP wiki has this file uploaded to the page at fullname `nav:side`.
+The SCP wiki has this file uploaded to the page at fullname `nav:side`.
 - **`PRIORITY`:** The priority of the styling that this `styleFrame` applies.
 Corresponds to the internal sort order of the CSS.
 The base